The Song of Arms and a Man

 The Latin Qvarter’s unique presentation of Virgil’s Aeneid is read by Matthew Hargreaves, Emma Kirkby, Llewelyn Morgan

 and Victoria Punch.

 George Sharpley’s two-hour adaptation brings this thrilling epic alive, telling the story of Aeneas’ struggle to fulfil his destiny as founder of Rome – from his escape from the burning ruins of Troy to his asylum and heart-breaking affair with the Carthaginian queen Dido and then his reluctant war with the inhabitants of his fated homeland of Italy.
 Selections of Virgil’s epic verse are read in the original Latin interspersed with an English narration which tells the whole story of the poem.

-The Song of Arms and a Man echoes the ancient culture of public performance of poetry, and is accompanied with authentic ancient music played by aulos specialists, Barnaby Brown and Callum Armstrong.
+The Song of Arms and a Man echoes the ancient culture of public performance of poetry, and is accompanied with authentic ancient music played by the aulos specialist, Callum Armstrong.

 Matthew Hargreaves reads from Aeneas’ visit to the underworld.

 Pupils of Hills Road School in Cambridge came to The Song in November 2019: